ZhangYH0502/TAPred-Model/README.md

 (6) Run the "data_prepare/data_extraction_for_UNet3D/Extract_OpticFlow_for_3DUNET.m" to obtain simulated GA growth maps.

-(7) Run the "data_prepare/data_extraction_for_UNet3D/Extract_TrainingSamples_for_3DUNET.m" to combine the output of BiLSTM     and simulated GA growth maps to obtain the training data for 3D U-Net.
+(7) Run the "data_prepare/data_extraction_for_UNet3D/Extract_TrainingSamples_for_3DUNET.m" to combine the output of BiLSTM and
+    simulated GA growth maps to obtain the training data for 3D U-Net.

 (8) Run "UNet3D/main.py" to train the second half part of prediction.

 (9) Test your model.

-The visualization of predicted results are shown as follows, the red lines denote the GA location of the previous follow-

-up visit, the blue line denote the real current GA location and green line denote the predicted GA location:
+The visualization of predicted results are shown as follows, the red lines denote the GA location of the previous follow-up visit, the blue line denote the real current GA location and green line denote the predicted GA location:
 ![blockchain](https://github.com/ZhangYH0502/TAPred-Model/blob/master/figure/Figure%208.jpg "network architecture")